MonoGame/monogame.github.io/documentation/articles/contributing.md

 Remember that the user is searching for an answer for a specific question.
 It is your job to predict these questions and provide them clear answers.

+#### Descriptions should add value and understanding

+Describing a thing by naming the thing does not help the developer to understand what the concept is that you are describing, for example:

+> "The Genre class provides information about a genre"

+Which does not help someone reading the documentation if they do not know what a `Genre` is.
+Be descriptive and improve the readers understanding for what something is and WHY it is.

 #### XML Tag guidance

 By default, the standard [Microsoft recommendations](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/xmldoc/recommended-tags) should be used for filling in XML tags for each class, method and property.